nwakaku/amaci-solution/Readme.md

   - Discard old keypairs and generate replacements.
   - Automatically notify A-MACI backends of new public keys.
 - **Message Signing**:
-  - Allow users to sign MACI messages directly from the app.
+  - Allow users to sign MACI/A-MACI messages directly from the app.
   - Display signed messages in human-readable and raw formats.

 - **User-Friendly Interface**: